Somali Yacht Club

 Somali Yacht Club is a Ukrainian rock band from Lviv formed in 2010.

 Biography

-Forming as a jam band in 2010 in the city of Lviv, close to the Ukrainian border with Poland, Somali Yacht Club eventually evolved into a main band for the 3 members.
+Forming as a jam band in 2010 in the city of Lviv, Somali Yacht Club eventually evolved into a main band for the 3 members.
 Self-releasing their first EP, Sandsongs in 2011, they signed on to Bilocation Records to release their first LP, The Sun in 2014.
 Their sound has been favorably compared to the likes of Pelican, Tool, and Kyuss.